Editorial: Peaceful end to a regional 'water war'

-OUR POSITION: Governments reach a sensible compromise in disagreement over river withdrawals.
+OUR POSITION: Governments reach a sensible compromise in disagreement over river withdrawals.^p

 It looks as if the Great Peace River Water War of 2018 will come to a peaceful end as we enter the new year.